VIAME/VIAME/examples/image_and_video_search/smqtk_on_chips/README.rst

 First, reset_database.sh should be called to initialize a new database.

-Next, depending on which indexing paradigm you are using, one of the 3 ingesting shell scripts can be called.
+Next, depending on which indexing paradigm you are using, one of the 3 ingesting shell scripts can be called (ingest_[].sh).

 Which ingesting paradigm you want to use depends on a few factors: does your object take up the entire image?
 Use (a).
 Are your object(s) a fixed known size in your image?
 Use (b).
-Are your objects multiple scales?
+Are your objects multiple scales and do you have a detector which works decently on your dataset?
 Use (c).

-After ingesting data, you want to launch the web-GUI service (launch_gui_backend.sh), and connect to the GUI via going to the default website 'http://0.0.0.0:5000/' if you didn't change any hosting settings.
-The default GUI log in is username: demo, password: demo after which you can log in, perform image queries, and iterative refinement on the results to generate an improved model for your query.
+After ingesting data, you want to launch the web-GUI service (launch_gui_backend.sh), and connect to the GUI via going to the default website 'http://0.0.0.0:5000/', at least if you didn't change any hosting settings.
+The default GUI log in is username: demo, password: demo after which you can log in, perform image queries, and iterative refinement on the results to generate an improved model for your initial query.